Manonox/buffr/README.md

 ## Usage

-TODO: Write usage instructions here
+1. Inherit from the \*Effect classes
+2. Add `include BuffrMixin` to your object of choice
+3. Now you can instantiate your effects and apply them using `YourObject.apply_to(effect)`
+4. You can also cleanse effects from the object using `YourObject.dispel(dispel_group)`

+### Extra
+You can override the `max_duration` method/property of your effect to change it's duration You can override the `on_*` callbacks of your effect to change it's behaviour.

+Dispel Groups (`@@dispel_groups`) - determine which effects will be displled by a particular dispel.

 ## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake test` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.
+There are no dependencies.
+To run the tests run `ruby test/test_buffr.rb`.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/buffr.
+Bug reports and pull requests are welcome on GitHub at https://github.com/manonox/buffr.

 ## License